How do I use VBA code in PowerPoint

 Note: If you're using PowerPoint on the web or a mobile device (iPhone, iPad, Android), either stop reading now or switch to a Windows or Mac desktop version before continuing.
 VBA only works in desktop versions of PowerPoint.

 AnotherNote: Most of the following is written for Windows PowerPoint users.
-Windows keyboard shortcuts won't work on Mac, but we explain how you can get into the Mac VBA editor, and from there, it's pretty much the same.
+Windows keyboard shortcuts won't work on Mac, but we'll explain how you can get into the Mac VBA editor, and from there, it's pretty much the same.

-Hint: Start a new blank presentation and add your VBA code to it rather than adding it to the presentation you intend the VBA to work on.
-That'll let you run the code on any open presentation you like, and will prevent you from having to save your presentations as PPTM (PPT with Macro) files, which can trigger security warnings for you and other users.
+Start a new blank presentation and add your VBA code to it rather than adding it to the presentation you intend the VBA to work on.
+Save the file as a PowerPoint Macro-Enabled Presentation (*.pptm).

 Or this tutorial in PDF format.
 Same caveat applies.